pabloelt/pabloelt.github.io/content/project/project7/index.md

 ## 1. Introduction
 {style="color: #BBDEFC"}

-The client for this project is a large retailer based in the United States.
-The company has identified issues in its warehouse operations, leading to losses and stock-outs for several products.
-The objective is to implement a forecasting model using artificial intelligence algorithms to predict the appropriate stock levels for at least the next 8 days.
-This initiative aims to enhance operational efficiency and increase the company's profitability.
+The client for this project is a neo bank company specialized in offering loans at a competitive he client for this project is a neobank specializing in offering competitively priced loans.
+However, the company is concerned about the quality of borrowers accessing their products.
+They require a robust system to assist in making informed loan approval decisions based on applicants' profiles.

+The goal is to implement a risk-scoring model using artificial intelligence algorithms to identify 'risky' applicants and estimate their associated expected losses.
+This information will be used to manage the bank's economic capital, portfolio, and risk assessment effectively.

 Notes:

 * This article presents a technical explanation of the development process followed in the project.
 * Source code can be found [here](https://github.com/pabloelt/sales-forcasting-for-a-retail-company).
+* You can also test the credit risk analyzer web application [here](https://github.com/pabloelt/sales-forcasting-for-a-retail-company).

 ---

 ## 2. Objectives
 {style="color: #BBDEFC"}

-The primary objective is to develop a forecasting model utilizing a set of machine learning algorithms to predict sales for the next 8 days at the store-product level.
-These algorithms are trained using the extensive three-year history available in the retail company's SQL database, employing massive modeling techniques to ensure accuracy and reliability.
+The main objective is to develop a risk-scoring model using machine learning algorithms to predict potentially risky borrowers.
+This model will estimate the expected financial loss for each new customer-loan pairing, based on the company's historical data.
+By leveraging this advanced analytical tool, the company's performance will be significantly enhanced.

-{{< figure src="/project6/system.png" title="Three-steps approach employed to developed the forecasting model." >}}

 ---

 ## 3. Understanding of the problem
 {style="color: #BBDEFC"}

-Forecasting is one of the most widely used techniques in the data science field due to its significant impact on a company's balance sheet and its potential to greatly enhance overall performance.
-Some of the mayor beneficts are summarized below:

-* <text style='color: #BBDEFC; font-weight: normal;'>Inventory optimization:</text> Forecasting helps predict demand more accurately, reducing overstock and stock-outs.
-This leads to better inventory management, minimizing costs and improving cash flow.

-* <text style='color: #BBDEFC; font-weight: normal;'>Improved customer satisfaction:</text> By anticipating demand, the company can ensure products are available when customers want them, enhancing the shopping experience and increasing customer loyalty.
+Credit risk is associated with the possibility that a borrower will fail to meet their obligations according to the agreed terms, such as repaying a loan.
+This risk is a critical concern for banks because it can lead to financial losses if borrowers default on their loans.
+Banks manage credit risk through various means, including:

+* <text style='color: #BBDEFC; font-weight: normal;'>Credit Assessment:</text> Evaluating the borrower's creditworthiness before approving a loan.

+* <text style='color: #BBDEFC; font-weight: normal;'>Diversification:</text> Spreading out lending across different sectors and borrowers to reduce the impact of any single default.

+* <text style='color: #BBDEFC; font-weight: normal;'>Collateral:</text> Requiring assets to secure loans, which can be seized if the borrower defaults.

-* <text style='color: #BBDEFC; font-weight: normal;'>Better decision-making:</text> Forecasting provides data-driven insights, enabling more informed decisions about pricing, promotions, and product launches, ultimately improving profitability.
+* <text style='color: #BBDEFC; font-weight: normal;'>Monitoring:</text> Continuously assessing borrowers' financial health and adjusting terms as needed.

-* <text style='color: #BBDEFC; font-weight: normal;'>Resource allocation:</text> Forecasting helps in planning staffing, logistics, and marketing efforts, ensuring resources are allocated effectively to meet anticipated demand.

-* <text style='color: #BBDEFC; font-weight: normal;'>Competitive advantage:</text> Companies with better forecasting capabilities can respond more quickly to market changes, offering them an edge over competitors.

-In this context, traditional sales forecasting methods have been reliable for decades.
-However, with the advent of machine learning algorithms, it is now possible to implement powerful forecasting models using a data science approach.
-These modern techniques enable the prediction of product or service demand over a specified future period by leveraging historical company data.
-Compared to traditional forecasting methods, a machine learning approach offers several advantages:

-* Accelerated data processing speed
-* Automated forecast updates based on recent data
-* Enhanced data analysis capabilities
-* Identification of hidden patterns in data
-* Greater adaptability to changes

-For this project, an innovative forecasting model has been developed, utilizing massive and scalable machine learning techniques.
+Effective credit risk management is crucial for banks to maintain financial stability and absorb potential losses without compromising their overall health.
+In this regard, machine learning algorithms have proven particularly valuable.
+They can be employed to develop sophisticated models that predict financial loss per borrower using data science techniques and historical company data.
+These advanced models enhance the accuracy of risk assessments and support better decision-making in credit management.

 ---